Phantasy Star IV: The End of the Millennium

 Dezolis's map is still in a rough state with noise, as the game fills in the defined boundaries with data around the map image itself.
+Noise areas are valid coordinates in game but clearly not intended for player use as they are impassable mountains with bugged enemy encounters.
 This map cannot scroll vertically.
-It lacks four site markers (excluding the hidden Space Port for the same reasons the Motavia map did) which are Meese, Reshel, the Esper Mansion, and the Musk Cat cave.
-Although the cave is entirely optional, the other three are not.
+It lacks one site marker (excluding the hidden Space Port) which is the Esper Mansion.
+The towns of Meese and Reshel along with the Musk Cat cave are small brown squares that are difficult to see in the map's default dimensions.
 The Garuberk Tower is also not marked, although the tower's location is presented as a minor mystery in the narrative, and putting it on the map would have spoiled the surprise.

 Gryz's (Somewhat) Unused Weapon Attack